fawda123/pteropod_ts/README.md

 3) Stressor frequency and magnitude can be differentially characterized and meaningfully compared to variation in OA response of pteropods
     * Pteropod response to stressors will vary depending on the type of exposure, characterized by acute, chronic, variable, or none
-    * Temporal history of exposure from simulated data will determine pteropod response
+    * Temporal history of exposure from moored data will determine pteropod response